AquaDom

-The AquaDom (mixed Latin and German: 'water dome', more formally 'water cathedral') was a 25 m cylindrical acrylic glass aquarium with built-in transparent elevator inside the lobby of the Radisson Collection Hotel in the DomAquarée complex at Karl-Liebknecht-Straße in Berlin-Mitte, Germany.
+The AquaDom (mixed Latin and German: 'water dome', more formally 'water cathedral') was a 25 m cylindrical acrylic glass aquarium with built-in transparent elevator inside the lobby of the Radisson Collection Hotel in the DomAquarée complex on Karl-Liebknecht-Straße in Berlin-Mitte, Germany.
 The DomAquarée complex also contained offices, a museum, a restaurant, and the Berlin Sea Life Centre aquarium.

 On 16 December 2022, the AquaDom aquarium ruptured and collapsed, propelling the 1,500 fish inside into nearby facilities and streets, causing considerable damage and killing the majority of the fish.
 A vertical indoor garden took its place in the lobby of the hotel, which reopened in February 2025.

 Construction

 The AquaDom opened on 2 December 2003 at a cost of about 12.8 million euros.
 The acrylic cylinder was manufactured by International Concept Management, Inc. using Reynolds Polymer Technology panels, with architecture drawings provided by Sergei Tchoban.
 It was located in the same building as the Berlin Sea Life attraction but was owned and operated by Union Investment.

 The aquarium was constructed from 41 acrylic panels – 26 panels for the outside cylinder and 15 panels for the inside cylinder for the elevator – which were bonded together on site.
 With a diameter of about 11 m and a height of about 16 m, resting on a 9 m tall foundation, it held the Guinness World Record for the world's largest cylindrical aquarium.